Duplicate Checking Current Accounts

 A. The "Not Duplicates" action can be used to mark false positives.
 They will not show up as duplicates of each other in future scans.

 Q. A certain match was marked as "Not Duplicates".
 Where can I find it?

 A. At the top of the Duplicate Manager, there should be a link called "Accounts Marked As Not Duplicates".
 The "not duplicates" matches can be found there.

 The Duplicate Manager allows you to scan your database for duplicate accounts, merge duplicate accounts in bulk, and view your merged account history.

-This tool can be found here at Reports > Duplicate Manager.
+This tool can be found here at Tools > Duplicate Manager.

 Once you run each scan, Neon will update the Duplicates Found in Last Scan and Last Scan Date columns.
 Below is what your duplicate manager will look before running any of these scans for the first time.